aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 - **Do not rebuild anyone's mechanics two days before a game.** Fix the one thing causing the miss and leave everything else alone.
 Confidence matters more than form this week.
 - **Write down the strike counts.** This block is how you set the Sunday rotation.

-### 0:14-0:20 Catcher blocking
+### 0:14-0:25 Catcher blocking

 Pitchers rest their arms.
 You throw or roll balls into the dirt in front of each catcher.
-Ten reps each.

-Drop to both knees, glove down between the legs, chin down, chest angled over the ball.
-Do not reach for it, get the body behind it.
+This is the highest-value catching work at 10U, and it has nothing to do with throwing anyone out.
+A runner established at third scores on a passed ball.
+Keeping the ball in front of her is how you stop runs, and it is entirely within a nine-year-old's reach.

-Then the separate step they always skip: **find the ball.** After the block, locate it before doing anything else.
-Make them say where it is out loud.
+**The position:** drop to both knees, glove down between the legs, chin down, chest angled over the ball.
+Do not reach for it.
+Get the body behind it.

-### 0:20-0:25 Decisions with a runner
+**Round 1, ten reps each.** Straight at her.
+Nothing else to think about.

-Borrow one runner from the other group, or run it yourself.
-The runner steals from first.
-The catcher decides whether to throw or hold.
+**Round 2, ten reps each.** One to the glove side, one to the throwing side, alternating.
+She has to move her whole body over, not just stab the glove sideways.
+The chest stays angled back toward the middle of the plate so the ball stays in front.

-Ask after every rep: **did you have a play?** Not whether it was right.
-What did she see, and what did she decide.
+**Round 3, block and recover.** After the block she finds the ball, picks it up, and walks it into the circle.
+Make her say where the ball is out loud before she moves.

-Teach hold as the default.
-At 10U a held ball beats a bad throw almost every time, and a throw into center field turns one base into a run.
+That last round is the one they skip on their own, and it doubles as circle control, which is one of your four Game 1 goals.

 ### Arm care